Tofalaria

-Tofalariya (Тофалария) (Тophалар чурту) is a small cultural and historical region in Irkutsk Oblast, Russian Federation.
+Tofalaria (Тофалария; Тофалар чурту) is a small cultural and historical region in Irkutsk Oblast, Russian Federation.
 It is located in the southwestern part of Nizhneudinsky District.

 The main town is Alygdzher, with a population of 526 inhabitants.
-Other populated localities in Tofalariya include the towns of Verkhnyaya Gutara (Верхняя Гутара) and Nerkha (Нерха).
+Other populated localities in Tofalaria include the towns of Verkhnyaya Gutara (Верхняя Гутара) and Nerkha (Нерха).
 Tofalars were originally divided into three groups.
 Those of the Northwestern group were settled in Verkhnyaya Gutara, those of the Southeastern group were settled in Alygdzher, and those of the central group were settled in Nerkha.
 The name of the village Alygdzher, translated from the Tofalar language, means “wind”.

-Tofalariya is located in the Eastern Sayan mountains.
+Tofalaria is located in the Eastern Sayan mountains.
 The main river is the Uda.

 Symbols

-The reindeer is one of the main symbols of Tofalariya.
+The reindeer is one of the main symbols of Tofalaria.
 Historically, the reindeer has been very important to the Tofalar people.
 Reindeer were used traditionally as a form of transportation, and also to make food and clothing.
-Other symbols of Tofalariya include the mountains and the cedar branch.
+Other symbols of Tofalaria include the mountains and the cedar branch.

 History

-In the 17th century, the Russian Empire annexed the territory of Tofalariya.
-In 1939, at the time of the USSR, Tofalariya was part of the Tofalar National Region, a Soviet administrative division with a total surface of 29000 km2 which was disbanded in 1950.
-In 1948, gold mining was stopped in Tofalariya and the region became part of the Nizhneudinsky District.
+In the 17th century, the Russian Empire annexed the territory of Tofalaria.
+In 1939, at the time of the USSR, Tofalaria was part of the Tofalar National Region, a Soviet administrative division with a total surface of 29000 km2 which was disbanded in 1950.
+In 1948, gold mining was stopped in Tofalaria and the region became part of the Nizhneudinsky District.
 The indigenous people of this little mountainous region are the Tofalar, a much reduced, formerly nomadic people group speaking the Tofa language.

-Expeditions to Tofalariya
+Expeditions to Tofalaria

 Bernhard Eduardovich Petri organized an expedition to the Eastern Sayan region from 1925-1928, where he documented the lives of the Tofalar people.
-Petri wrote detailed reports about the economy, living conditions, and relationships with neighboring peoples in Tofalariya.
+Petri wrote detailed reports about the economy, living conditions, and relationships with neighboring peoples in Tofalaria.
 Petri supported the right of Tofalars to preserve their own culture and advocated for improved living conditions in the region.
 In his reports, Petri described the construction of a cultural village, where initially, many poorer Tofalar families were settled.
 Petri sought to move this village away from Russian settlements in order to limit contact between Tofalars and Russians.
 As a result of Petri’s expedition, the Tofalars were granted member status of the Russian Association of Indigenous Peoples of the North.

-There were several expeditions to Tofalariya in the 1990s organized by the Regional Scientific and Methodological Center of Folk Art.
+There were several expeditions to Tofalaria in the 1990s organized by the Regional Scientific and Methodological Center of Folk Art.
 Expeditions sought to record and photograph aspects of Tofalar culture, including Tofalar art, music, games, and traditional clothing.
 Researchers also sought to restart the Argamchiyri holiday tradition.